Kollam Port: Development and modernisation

+Port of Kollam is an authorized Immigration Check Post (ICP) for entering and exiting from India with needed valid travel documents for all classes of passengers.
+The Indian Union Ministry of Home Affairs (MHA) issued a notification on 17 June 2024 and has designated Kollam port as one of the 31 authorised seaport Immigration Check Posts to permit passengers to enter and exit from the country.

 Services available at port

 Some of the international shipping service providers have already started operations at Kollam Port for facilitating freight transfer to-and-fro Kollam Port, Ship Chandling, Ship Husbandry Services, Ship Spares Logistics, Bunkering Services etc.

 Kollam Inland Port

 There is an inland terminal of Inland Waterways Authority of India situated at Asramam on National Waterway 3 in Ashtamudi Lake.
 This port is mainly for handling barges.
 It has a 30 m RCC jetty for berthing and has an 18 T Mobile Hydraulic Crane and three fork lifts.
 It has an office space of 100 sq. metres and covered storage space of 280 sq. metres.
 The total open storage is 3500 sq. metres.
 It is yet to begin full-fledged commercial operations.
 This terminal can be connected to sea port through inland waterways at Kochupilamoodu in Kollam Port Road through Kollam Canal.